 Let's stand ready in grace, peace, and humility before God, speaking the truth about all things (including the paranormal) in love.

 Escaping the Cauldron is an informative memoir and Bible study, offering one woman's unique perspective on Christianity, the occult, and God's saving grace.
-The book is now available for PRE-ORDER on Amazon.
+The book is available on Amazon, Barnes& Noble, and other online retailers.